AugmentedWeb/UserGUI/documentation.md

 Use [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php) to create your GUI elements.
 After creating the form, press the "Get HTML" button.

-> **NOTE: Other form builders are not supported, please use the BeautifyTool's form builder.**
+> **NOTE: Other form builders are not supported, please only use the BeautifyTool's form builder.**

 The form's HTML will be inserted, **as a whole**, into the `Gui.addPage(html, name)` function, like so